 A brief explanation of the operation of the appliances such as refrigerator, furnace, water heater and others are explained in this manual.
 However, you will also find the manufacturer's information supplied in a packet included with this manual more detailed.

 All information, illustrations and specifications contained in the literature are based on the latest product information available at the time of publication approval.

-Throughout this manual CAUTION and
+Throughout this manual CAUTION and WARNING notations are used.

-Failure to observe CAUTION can damage equipment.
+Failure to observe "CAUTION" can damage equipment.